 1. Excessive, Unexplained Tiredness

 Adrenal fatigue makes a person very tired.
 This is because under stress the hormone levels are elevated, thus making it harder to sleep.
 Over time, the body’s cortisol levels are affected and this leads to the body being in an almost permanent state of alertness.
 All of this can affect the ability for a person to fall asleep or get a good night’s sleep.
-It could be that a person thinks he is getting enough sleep (the recommended 8 to 10 hours), but still wakes up feeling tired and fatigued.
+It could be that a person thinks he is getting enough sleep (the recommended 8 to 10 hours), but

 2. Cravings For Salty/Sugary Foods